shinganEuler/vscode-chatgpt-translate/README.md

 ChatGPT API has a free quota of $18 when you setup account.
 If you exceed the quota, you will be charged for the usage.
 Please refer to this url for more details: https://openai.com/pricing

+### `chatgpt-translate.openai-model`

+Enter the OpenAI model to use for the translation.
+The default value is `gpt-3.5-turbo`.

+Please refer to this url for more details: https://platform.openai.com/docs/models

 ### `chatgpt-translate.target-language`

 The target language to translate the selected text.
 The default value is `zh-cn`.